-These Fresh Faves were picked by our readers over the weekend – and reviewed by Fresh On The Net’s most prolific moderator at present – supporter of grass-roots music and proud single mother, Ola Szmidt!
+These Fresh Faves were picked by our readers over the weekend – and reviewed by Fresh On The Net’s most prolific moderator at present – supporter of grass-roots music, Ola Szmidt!
 You can hear all these tracks in a single Soundcloud playlist here.

 ALEX STACEY – The Only Heart